-These guidelines are designed to help applicants of BOF and IOF funding fill in their ethics questionnaire (see attachment at the bottom of this page).
+These guidelines are designed to help applicants of BOF and IOF funding fill in their ethics questionnaire (see attachment below).
 Needless to say, your research should always comply with all applicable EU, (inter)national laws and regulations and Ghent University institutional policies.
-You may find more information on the university’s ethics policy on our website, including links to the different ethics committees at Ghent University.
+You may find more information on the university’s ethics policy on our website, including links to the different ethics committees.

 If funding has been granted and an ethical approval is mandatory (mentioned as such in the questionnaire) or recommended, you must submit your application to the ethics committee overseeing the intended type of research.

 Ethically sensitive project activities should not under any circumstances be initiated before all required approvals have been obtained from the ethics committee(s) and, if applicable, from other regulatory authorities.
 In case new risks arise during the execution of the project, not covered by the initial application, additional ethics approval might be required.